moomoolive/khateeb_remind/README.md

 ### Credits and Licenses
 * A special thanks to the University of Calgary MSA's previous khateeb managers for their valuable input on this project.
 In particular, Jazakum Allah khair to Mohamed Ghanduri who helped extensively test the app and provided an incredible amount of useful feedback.
 * Logo and navigation icons are provided by Font-Awesome under [license](https://fontawesome.com/license/free).
+* Database, mobile, and clock icons on "usecase" page are created by [Anu Rocks] (https://freeicons.io/profile/730).
+Icons are hosted @ https://freeicons.io
+* Cloud, notification, and calendar icons on "usecase" page are created by [Gayrat Muminov](https://freeicons.io/profile/3277).
+Icons are hosted @ https://freeicons.io
+* Multiple-device, camera, linux, and clipboard icons on "usecase" page are created by [Free Preloaders](https://freeicons.io/profile/726).
+Icons are hosted @ https://freeicons.io